Legends car racing: Australia

 For a number of years legends raced on Australian oval tracks, surviving as a minor category, as the popularity of oval track racing "down under" is not what it is in the United States.
-Legends cars have been popular is a speedway category racing on dirt and clay ovals running on midget and sprint car meets, but also briefly became a tarmac category, racing as a support category with the Australian NASCAR series, mainly racing on the Calder Park Thunderdome superspeedway (something that the Legends Cars do not race, as they typically are on smaller ovals and road courses).
+Legends cars have been popular as a speedway category racing on dirt and clay ovals running on midget and sprint car meets, but also briefly became a tarmac category, racing as a support category with the Australian NASCAR series, mainly racing on the Calder Park Thunderdome superspeedway (something that the Legends Cars do not race, as they typically are on smaller ovals and road courses).

 Phil Ward, a former touring car racer, recognized the potential for this type of economical racer, and developed the Aussie racing car, with a focus on road racing.
 The Aussie racing cars retain the same Yamaha motorcycle engines.
 The classic legends style bodyshape of old Fords and early Holdens have been gradually supplanted by imitations of modern road cars for commercial purposes.
 The category has visited many of the major Supercars Championship races across Australia.
 While high grid numbers have long been a feature of the class, calendars have fluctuated wildly as category management has clashed with event promoters.
 Another very similar category Future Racers also emerged during the 2000s technically very similar although the bodywork was more sportscar in nature.

 In recent years, the international Legends category has re-emerged as a grassroots tarmac racing category on road courses, sanctioned by the Australian Auto Sport Alliance rather than the FIA-affiliated Motorsport Australia.

 Legends Big Money 100 at Charlotte

 On January 22, 2010, it was announced that US Legend Cars International would host a million dollar purse race at Charlotte Motor Speedway, from July 15–17, 2010.
 Three hundred one legends cars were on hand for the inaugural "Legends Million" event.
 The event was televised live on Speed Channel with Daniel Hemric of Kannapolis, North Carolina, taking the top prize of $250,000.

-The event was hosted again at Charlotte Motor Speedway under the name of the "Legends Big Money 100" from 1st-2nd August 2011.
+The event was hosted again at Charlotte Motor Speedway under the name of the "Legends Big Money 100" from 1–2 August 2011.
 The winner was Kyle Plott of Marietta, Georgia.
 He held off NASCAR driver David Ragan, a past legends car and bandolero champion, to win the 100-lap race at Charlotte.

-The third annual Big Money 100 was once again hosted at Charlotte Motor Speedway on 4th July 2012.
+The third annual Big Money 100 was once again hosted at Charlotte Motor Speedway on 4 July 2012.
 Tyler Green won the 100-lap feature.